clemtarge/clemtarge/README.md

 In this notebook, you will find some functions to *visualize*, *transform* and *replace NaN values* in the data.

+## Preprocessing time series (Python notebook)
+Some useful functions to deal with time series

 ## Statistical tests (R notebook)
 In this notebook, you will find some non parametric statistical tests to test: